 After his death, Severus was deified by the Senate as divus Septimius Severus.
 His sons Caracalla and Geta took over the power, supported by their mother, Julia Domna.

 Caracalla continued his father’s warfare, but with time he decided to establish a truce.
 Never again in later times, the Romans did not venture so deeply into Caledonia.
 In time, they withdrew to the south, establishing the Hadrian’s Wall as the northern border of the Empire.

 Severus’ reign was certainly successful in the state’s interest.
 Septimius was a strong and ambitious ruler that the state needed at that time.
 Rome became more centralized and strengthened.
 Limes Tripolitanus was enlarged, which protected Africa from the south and guaranteed a constant supply of grain to the capital.
 Victory over the Parthians was definitive and allowed to establish a new status quo in the east.
 His policy of expansion and increase in pay strained the budget, which was also criticized by the historians such as Cassius Dio and Herodian.
 Society could feel the greater burden of tax, which was intended mainly to keep the legions at the borders.
 In addition, the Roman coin was depreciated.

-Severus was also famous for many buildings he ercted.
-In addition to the triumphal arch in the Roman Forum, his name is associated with the so-called Septizodium, the object built in 203 CE, which probably did not have more practical functions, only a decorative one.
+Severus was also famous for many buildings he erected.
+In addition to the triumphal arch in the Roman Forum, his name is associated with the so-called Septizodium, the object built-in 203 CE, which probably did not have more practical functions, only a decorative one.
 In addition, the emperor clearly enriched his native city of Leptis Magna, in which he created another triumphal arch on the occasion of his visit in 203 CE.
-Flavian Palace, the residence of Roman emperors on the Palatine Hill was also renovated.
+Flavian Palace, the residence of Roman emperors on Palatine Hill was also renovated.